-Lewis Hamilton celebrates a record sixth British Grand Prix.
-(CNN)
+Lewis Hamilton wins record sixth British Grand Prix

 LONDON – Lewis Hamilton took a record sixth British Grand Prix victory in a thrilling race featuring a crash between Max Verstappen and Sebastian Vettel.

 Battles throughout the field created a dramatic race – by far the best of the year so far – as Hamilton benefited from a safety-car period to take a lead he never lost after Valtteri Bottas had held back an early attack from his Mercedes team-mate.